MESquare/test-repo/README.md

 # Test GIT/GITHUB Environment Testing

-This just an experiment to get used to using GITHUB and GIT for software development.
+This just an experiment to getting accustom to using GITHUB and GIT for software development.